sibeltan/pneumonia_detection_CNN/README.md

 ## Data Preprocessing & Modeling

-[Part 2 - Data_Preprocessing_Modeling] notebook focuses on preprocessing data to bring them optimal size and format using data augmentation parameters.
+[2_Data_Preprocessing_Simple_CNN] notebook focuses on preprocessing data to bring them optimal size and format using data augmentation parameters.
 Once the preprocessing complete, I will train various Tensorflow Keras "sequential" and ""convolutional" networks as well as pre-trained models to sample transfer learning to come up with best results.
 As the classes are imbalanced, my success metrics should be Precision and Recall.
 Specifically Recall score is the most important as our goal is to focus on minimizing false negative rates to not classify a patient as healthy while in fact they have pneumonia.

 I manually checked the images and found that there are a lot of variations for such a small dataset.
 The hight/width ratio, zooming range, angle of the body etc features differ among differen Xray images.
 Even the physical dimensions of images are vastly different.
 This makes it harder to train a model that will give high accuracy rate.
 I decided to use generator class to generate more images within train data with optimal rotation_range, shear_range, zoom_range, horizontal_flip (mirroring randomly selected images) to get additional observations to train the model with.